sergigonzalezh/sergigonzalezh/README.md

 - 👋 Hi, I’m @sergigonzalezh
 - 👀 I’m interested in atmospheric research, with focus on polar and mountain precipitation and climate.
-- 📫 Reach me at sgonzalezh@aemet.es
+- 📫 Reach me at sergi.gonzalez@slf.es

 <!---
 sergigonzalezh/sergigonzalezh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.